Heat pumps and renewable heating systems for homeowners and landlords

 Our team have been providing heat pump systems across the South West of England for 15 years.

 We will help you understand how much heat and hot water you need by carrying out a detailed survey, analysing the building structure and existing heating system.

 Using this information, we will recommend a renewable heating solution that balances future energy savings with project costs and practicality of installation.

 If you want to self-install or use your own trusted heating specialists to provide these services, we will scope all of the requirements to ensure you and your team can install with confidence.

 This step is critical to delivering a successful solution.
 Heat pumps require a much more detailed configuration and testing process than a traditional boiler, to ensure they can operate as designed.

 Heating circuits need to be purged of air, and the water flow be fully balanced to ensure heat can be efficiently delivered around the building.
 Controls for the both the heat pump and distribution system must be reviewed and tested.

 Only by completing this thorough process, will the system provide your future heating needs at maximum efficiency and lowest heating costs.

-The MCS, Trustmark certification and building control notification is then completed to ensure you can complete a successful application for the Green Homes Grant and additional Domestic RHI tariff payments.
+The MCS, Trustmark certification and building control notification is then completed to ensure you can complete a successful application for the Domestic RHI tariff payments.
 We will help you with your application process.